 If there is a dish you must eat when visiting the city of Porto, this dish is called Francesinha.

-Francesinha is a sandwich made with layers of meat, hams and sausages between two thick slices of white loaf bread, topped with melted cheese and a slightly spicy sauce, not to mention the side dishes.
-(We talk more about Francesinha in detail here).
+Francesinha is a sandwich made with layers of meat, hams, and sausages between two thick slices of white loaf bread, topped with melted cheese and a slightly spicy sauce, not to mention the side dishes.
+Curious to know more?
+See here how Francesinha was created.

 Porto: Where to eat the best Francesinha